Esri/arcgis-maps-sdk-java-samples/analysis/line-of-sight-geoelement/README.md

-# Line of Sight GeoElement
+# Line of sight geoelement

 Show a line of sight between two moving objects.